Snowflake-Labs/sfguide-agentic-ai-for-asset-management/content_library/security/broker_research/technology/variant_02.md

 ---

+### Disclosures

-**Disclosures**: This report is intended for institutional investors only. {{BROKER_NAME}} and its affiliates may hold positions in securities mentioned in this report.
+This report is intended for institutional investors only. {{BROKER_NAME}} and its affiliates may hold positions in securities mentioned in this report.
 For complete disclosures and important information, please refer to our website.

 *For SAM demonstration purposes. {{BROKER_NAME}} is a fictional research firm.*